hanami/guides/content/introduction/getting-started.md

 Here's what we need to know:

 * `Gemfile` defines our Rubygems dependencies (using Bundler).
-* `README.md` tells us how to setup and use the project.
+* `README.md` tells us how to set up and use the project.
 * `Rakefile` describes our Rake tasks.
 * `apps` contains one or more web applications compatible with Rack, where we can find the first generated Hanami application called `web`.
-  It's the place where we find our controllers, views, routes and templates.
+  It's the place where we find our controllers, views, routes and, templates.
 * `config` contains configuration files.
 * `config.ru` is for Rack servers.
 * `db` contains our database schema and migrations.